 DC Offset: The DC Offset facility adds or subtracts a DC voltage level from the input.
 The offset range depends upon the input mode (Normal Diff+ and Inverted Diff- = +/-0.5mV, Single Ended =+/-500mV, Electrodes = +/-0.1mV).
 The offset facility is often used to cancel out the standing DC voltage signal from tension transducers.

-Getting Started > Amplifiers > Tecella Patch Clamp Amplifier Control Panel
+Getting Started > Amplifiers > Tecella Patch Clamp Amplifier Control Panel to display the Tecella Patch Clamp control panel.

 The amplifier gain, compensation and current/voltage clamp mode of Tecella patch clamp amplifiers can be set from this control panel.